(I may receive a commission if you purchase something through links in this post.)

 Did you know that the sale of margarine was illegal in seven states in the 19th century and that three states required that it be dyed a bright pink?
 And did you know that federal laws were created about the manufacture and sale of margarine and that people actually went to jail for violating those regulations?

 Me neither!
-I had never realized that margarine’s history was so controversial until I stumbled across this 19th century history blog with an article about margarine in the 1800s.
+I had never realized that margarine’s history was so controversial until I read about some of the history of how margarine came into being.
 Looking at the typical grocery store shelves today, though, you’d never think that margarine was ever in disfavor.
 Margarine is widely accepted now and even praised as a health food, but it wasn’t always that way!

 A Brief History of Margarine